BlogMaui ActivitiesWeddingsMaui CateringBali

 2010

-We had a little scare in the beginning of 2010, but nothing came of it other than some irregular tides.
+We had a little scare at the beginning of 2010, but nothing came of it other than some irregular tides.

 Though the possibility of a Maui tsunami disaster is possible, it's far less likely due to island blocking.
 Still, it's best to be prepared and aware of where to evacuate if a tsunami hits Maui.